-In the context of grade-level content learning, the Wonders Grade 5 instructional materials explain how genres work as a way of organizing language use.
-In each unit, students and teachers discuss and interact with all of the KLUs.
+In the context of grade-level content learning, the Wonders Grade K instructional materials explain how genres work as a way of organizing language use.
+In each unit, students and teachers discuss and interact with multiple KLUs.
 Students and teachers discuss purposes for genre writing.
-By the time students come to their culminating writing event at the end of each unit, they have practiced with different genres to build knowledge of a topic.
+By the time students come to the end of each unit, they have interacted with mentor texts of different genres to build knowledge of a topic.
 This makes them ready to use a KLU in writing that matches the purpose.
-The example below shows KLUs across Unit 5.
+The example below shows KLU mentor texts across Unit 3 Week 3.